Skip to main content

 Qebapa (Grilled Sausages)

-Small grilled sausages from minced meat, popular in mountainous regions.
-Similar to Balkan ćevapi.
-Served with bread, onions, kajmak (clotted cream).
-Found at grill restaurants and street vendors.
-Reflects Albania's Balkan culinary connections.
+Small grilled sausages of minced meat, a favorite in the mountain regions and a close relative of Balkan ćevapi.
+They come with bread, onions, and kajmak (clotted cream), sold at grill restaurants and street vendors.
+They're a clear sign of Albania's Balkan food ties.

 Allergens: